alinex/node-monitor/README.md

 ### Diskfree

 This sensor will check the disk usage on a specific block device.
+The configuration
+allows:

 - remote - the remote server, there to run the sensor
 - share - the disk share's path or mount point to check